 The UK government may apply specific 'local restrictions' to areas or there may be restrictions set by local waterway authorities.
 The advice in this document is designed to apply to the current national-level guidance.
 Clubs and competitions should check for any local restrictions on the Government website and any other relevant local bodies.

 The government is using surge testing to monitor and suppress the spread of COVID-19 and better understand new variants.
-Clubs and competitions located within one of the areas targeted for surge testing must follow the directions of the Government and local authorities with regard to any additional surge testing.
+Please see our section on Surge Testing for further information.